 Similar to low powered bike, people do have apprehensions for small or low GC cars for making a Ladakh trip.

-5. Myth: Ladakh has banned self drive cars, taxi mafia is creating nuisance and beating everyone
+5. Myth: Ladakh has banned self-drive cars, taxi mafia is creating a nuisance and beating everyone

-Fact: The TRUTH is that apart from that one very sorry incident in 2015 where private self drive car was attacked, nothing else major was reported in person with concrete proof except few cooked up stories.
+Fact: The TRUTH is that apart from that one very sorry incident in 2015 where a private self-drive car was attacked, nothing else major was reported in a person with concrete proof except few cooked up stories.
 I personally went in a huge convoy of cars in September 2015 on our Mega Meet and did the remotest of places in Ladakh without any fuss at all.
-It is the outside RENTED self drive cars which are banned for sightseeing in Ladakh, they are also allowed to reach Leh and exit Leh.
-So, don’t let these cooked up myths spoil your self drive experience to Ladakh.
-To know more details, refer: Rented Self Drive Cars in Leh – Ladakh Banned “FORCIBLY”
+It is the outside RENTED self-drive cars which are banned for sightseeing in Ladakh, they are also allowed to reach Leh and exit Leh.
+So, don’t let these cooked up myths spoil your self-drive experience to Ladakh.
+To know more details, refer my article on Rented Self Drive Cars in Leh – Ladakh Banned “FORCIBLY”

 6. Myth: Ladakh trip can be done on an extended weekend

-This myth is one of the most dangerous where tourists assumes that Leh is just a flight away so they can make an extended weekend trip to Ladakh.
+This myth is one of the most dangerous where tourists assume that Leh is just a flight away so they can make an extended weekend trip to Ladakh.

 7. Myth: Ladakh is unsafe to travel

-I keep on hearing that Ladakh is not a safe place to travel from my parents and so does on this website by lots of travellers.
+I keep on hearing that Ladakh is not a safe place to travel from my parents and so does on this website by lots of travelers.

-Fact: In last 7 years of traveling, except an incident here and there, I have never heard/experience anything in particular to the safety concerns of the travellers in Ladakh.
-There have been couple of instances when unrest in the valley especially in Kashmir may have disrupted the traffic movement but in general it remained safe, especially in the tourist areas.
+Fact: In last 7 years of traveling, except an incident here and there, I have never heard/experience anything in particular to the safety concerns of the travelers in Ladakh.
+There have been a couple of instances when unrest in the valley especially in Kashmir may have disrupted the traffic movement but in general, it remained safe, especially in the tourist areas.
 It is advised always that you leave the city in the early morning hours in cases of bandhs which usually are pre-declared.
-As long as you can stick to main highway roads and tourist areas, in general there aren’t much issues that I had came across in last 7 years.
-Having said that, it is an adventure travel destination and the word adventure does comes with risk, sometimes the risk of life…
+As long as you can stick to main highway roads and tourist areas, in general, there aren’t many issues that I had came across in last 7 years.
+Having said that, it is an adventure travel destination and the word adventure does come with risk, sometimes the risk of life…

 8. Myth: Ladakh is a place where only young people travel not old age people